redhat-performance/aimlperf_reg_tests/OpenBLAS/README.md

 After you've run the benchmarks, you can run the `compare_gemm_results` executable to compare the results you get across different files.

+Provided below are instructions on how to build OpenBLAS with Podman or s2i.
+(OpenShift instructions coming soon!)

 ## Building OpenBLAS w/ s2i

 To build OpenBLAS with s2i, make sure you have Docker and the `s2i` command line tool installed.